scossin/iamsystem_python/docs/source/fuzzy.rst

         # PT	36 38	physiotherapy (D007297)	pt(upper case abbs)

-Notice that TokenT is a generic token type, so if you use a custom tokenizer (i.e. from an external library) you can access custom attributes.
+Notice that TokenT is a generic token type, so if you use a custom tokenizer (i.e. from an external library like spaCy) you can access custom attributes.

 String Distance